isomerpages/mccy-cpro/_cpro/contingency-planning-resources.md

 permalink: /cpro/contingency-planning-resources/
 ---

-### Security Advisories for Religious & Community Organisations
+### Security Advisory for Religious and Community Organisations

 This page will be updated shortly.